 EHS-administered safety training provides an awareness-level proficiency in hazard identification and mitigation techniques for your work at Texas Tech.
-On-site, hazard-specific training is to be conducted by your supervisor once you begin your work.
+On-site, hazard-specific training is to be conducted by your supervisor prior to beginning your work.

 The Training Matrix below provides the training offered through EHS, a brief description, personnel required to complete the training and recurrence requirements.